sagemath/sagewiki_to_gh-2022-10-10/prep/2011/sessions.md

     * Email the MAA PREP list with at least one question.
       * This could include starting a discussion about pedagogy!
     * If you would like, suggest topics for the next session.
+  * For Tuesday, June 14th
+    * Try out two of the "Quickstart" worksheets (to be posted)
+    * Continue any discussions you want on the list about technology.
+    * Continue to work on a couple worksheets demonstrating what you want to show.